The belt squat is a squat accessory exercise that reduces the level of spinal loading and compression compared with a traditional barbell back squat.

 Pro Tip

 You can modify this movement to target more or less of your quads or glutes.
-To target your quads more, place your feet more in the middle of the platform.
-To target your glutes more, place your feet more at the top of the platform.
+Place your feet more in the middle of the platform to target your quads more.
+Place your feet at the platform's top to target your glutes more.

 If you can’t do the hack squat, check out my article on the Best Hack Squat Alternatives.